 8 – 9th March 2021

 The History of Consett Steelworks is proud to present a programme of talks highlighting the impact and input of women in the workforce, with particular relevance to the social and economic history of the north east.
+We are very grateful indeed to our five speakers who have brought us a range of excellent, informative pre-recorded talks on a diverse range of topics relating to women, their lives and their rights in work and society:

-As well as our recordings of the presentations, we will be adding film links and images to celebrate the day to this page.
 If you have any images of Consett’s women workers or stories that you’d like to share then please do get in touch.

-We are pleased to have Margaret Hedley, researcher, genealogist and local author, to speak to us live on 9th March at 7pm.
+We are also pleased to have Margaret Hedley, researcher, genealogist and local author, to speak to us live on 9th March at 7pm.
 Margaret will be presenting her research on the role of women in mining and mining communities in her paper Women of the Durham Coalfield in the 19th Century.

 All are welcome to attend via the zoom link below: